 I was a little socially awkward, sure, but that wasn’t my biggest problem.
 I often felt neglected and forgotten—unwanted.
 So, when it came time for me to go to summer camp, I remember being excited about the prospect of getting away from home.
 As it turned out, that camp was my salvation; the one place where I wasn’t being abused or mistreated.
 It taught me how to make friends and helped give me confidence in myself.
 Even though it only lasted for two months each year, those two months made all the difference.

 It wasn’t until years later when I went through some old photo albums that I saw pictures I had taken from one of those trips.
 As soon as I saw it, the memories came flooding back: The mountain air cold against my skin; looking up at the stars; my dog faithfully sitting next to me.
 At that moment, far away from everyone I knew, I felt safe.
 When I listened to Closer To Fine by The Indigo Girls, I remember feeling that same sense of peace.
-So many people have been able to relate to this song because it captures a universal truth about being too hurt or confused or afraid or angry to be open and vulnerable with someone else-and yet somehow yearning for that closeness all the same.
+So many people have been able to relate to this song because it captures a universal truth about being too hurt or confused or afraid or angry to be open and vulnerable with someone else, and yet somehow yearning for that closeness all the same.

 Even though I was a camp counselor for many years, I’m not sure what motivated me to do it.
 But, I knew that my life had to have more meaning.
 Later in life, and only later in life, did I come out as a lesbian.
 It would have been easier if everyone had understood but that wasn’t how it happened.
 At camp my fellow counselors were largely straight college kids and there was a lot of partying, which is something I have never really been interested in.

 I was molested as a child, and I never talked about it, or thought about how it affected me.
 I told my doctors and therapists, and they all dismissed it as me simply seeking attention.
 Those around me knew something was wrong, though no one ever asked if I was okay.
 I always felt out of place and alone.
 I spent hours in my room, watching television and playing with stuffed animals.
-Even though I am surrounded by people that love me, I still feel like I’ve been abandoned most of my life and there’s nothing i can do about it.
+Even though I am surrounded by people that love me, I still feel like I’ve been abandoned most of my life and there’s nothing I can do about it.

 When I hear this song it makes me feel better because it sounds like someone else has gone through the same thing.
 When I sing along to this song, sometimes I even forget what happened to me as a child.
 I finally got up the courage to talk to my mother about what had happened to me as a child, and how my father could never accept me as his daughter.
 She told me she had suspected something had been going on for years but she didn’t want to pry too much, fearing it would only make things worse.
 She said she loved me unconditionally and would always be there for me.
-Now that we have talked things have gotten much better in my life because now I know where I stand with her, which is different than before.
+Now that we have talked things have gotten much better in my life because now I know where I stand with her.

 This article was inspired by finding long-forgotten photos of me camping with my dog.
 The images used in this piece were all sourced from my photo album.